 Artist: Auguste Rodin (French, Paris 1840–1917 Meudon)

 Credit Line: Gift of Edward D. Adams, 1908

-The first of these represents divine creation expressed in terms of the sculptor's art: the rough stone is both primeval matter and the sculptor's medium; the smooth, white emerging forms held by the hand are the bodies of the first man and woman, while the great, life-giving hand itself is a symbol of the original Creator, and, perhaps quite literally, of the sculptor, as well.
+The first of these represents divine creation expressed in terms of the sculptor's art: the rough stone is both primeval matter and the sculptor's medium; the smooth, white, emerging forms held by the hand are the bodies of the first man and woman, while the great, life-giving hand itself is a symbol of the original Creator, and perhaps quite literally, of the sculptor, as well.

 The Hand of God has had a wide appeal, and there are numerous versions of it, both in marble and in bronze.
 This marble was commissioned from Rodin in 1906 by one of The Metropolitan Museum's Trustees.